 - 1. Noncarryover credits that are not refundable - 2.
 Carryover credits that are of limited duration - 3.
 Carryover credits that are of unlimited duration - 4.
-Refundable credits
+Refundable credits the security officer training tax credit, and the biofuel production credit are refundable.

 The following credits are carryover credits of unlimited duration: alternative fuels; employment of persons with disabilities; special additional mortgage recording tax; long-term care insurance; green building.